Yuxuan-W/GEBC/README.md

 Like we mentioned in the paper, we use two schemes of frame sampling when proposing the timestamp candidates who might be the answer.
 By default, we sampled one candidates every 3 frames (0.1s), or we used the baseline of GEBD to generate proposals.
 Here we provide implementations for both of them.

 ### Preparing features
-To run Boundary Grounding task, you need to download and unzip the features, make sure you have the following path:
+To run Boundary Grounding task, you need to download and unzip the **features** [[Download](https://drive.google.com/drive/folders/1E-KML1rU_gd6CF4nkkNG8Jm3Cq6VBYRR?usp=sharing)], make sure you have the following path:

 `GEBC/datasets/features/region_feature`